Are you a graduate student? Visit the Graduate School website for more information.

 * Conferral Date — the graduation date that appears on the diploma and transcript.

-** Expected Degree Award Date — the date the Registrar's Office has completed final degree clearance and posts degree awarded status on transcripts.
+** Expected Degree Award Date — the date the Office of the Registrar has completed final degree clearance and posts degree awarded status on transcripts.
 Only AFTER the degree awarded status is posted, are students' degrees officially awarded and visible on the official transcript.

 Spring Diploma Availability Date — students who are on track to meet graduation requirements and who do not have any unarticulated or pending transfer work from other institutions that is applicable toward their degree may be eligible to receive their diploma on Commencement Day.
 For those who are eligible but are not attending Commencement, diplomas are available for pick-up after 12 pm on the first business day after Commencement.